Cat & Dog Surgeries in Orland Park

 Pets that have undergone laparoscopic surgery recover faster and can return to normal activities much sooner.
 We’re pleased to offer this state-of-the-art service so your pet can receive the best possible care before, during, and after their surgery.

-Unlike traditional surgery, laser surgery is cleaner, more precise, and facilitates a faster, less painful recovery for pets.
+Unlike traditional cat or dog surgery, laser surgery is cleaner, more precise, and facilitates a faster, less painful recovery for pets.
 The surgical laser cauterizes as it cuts, sealing off blood vessels and nerve endings.
 This surgical method is especially useful for mass removals and other soft tissue procedures that could benefit from the laser’s cauterizing properties.